MB3hel/AUVControlBoard/docs/docs/user_guide/messages.md

 'S', 'C', 'B', 'N', 'O', '0', '5', '5', 'S', [accel_offset_x], [accel_offset_y], [accel_offset_z], [accel_radius], [gyro_offset_x], [gyro_offset_y], [gyro_offset_z]
 ```
 Each value is a signed 16-bit integer.
 The meaning of each value is described in the BNO055 datasheet.
 This message will be acknowledged.
 The acknowledge message will contain no result data.
+Note that if the BNO055 is not the active IMU (see sensor status query), this will be acknowledged using the INVALID_CMD error code.

 **Erase BNO055 Stored Calibration Command**
 This command is used to erase calibration constants for the BNO055 from the control board.
 This will erase the "stored calibration constants".
 This command will also cause the IMU to be reconfigured (this can take some time, so acknowledgements for this command may take longer than most).
 The command has the following format
 ```none
 'S', 'C', 'B', 'N', 'O', '0', '5', '5', 'E'
 ```
 This message will be acknowledged.
 The acknowledge message will contain no result data.
+Note that if the BNO055 is not the active IMU (see sensor status query), this will be acknowledged using the INVALID_CMD error code.

 **Reset BNO055 Command**
 This command is used to reset / reconfigure the BNO055.
 This is typically used to clear any auto generated calibration constants.
 The command has the following format
 ```none
 'B', 'N', 'O', '0', '5', '5', 'R', 'S', 'T'
 ```
 This message will be acknowledged.
 The acknowledge message will contain no result data.
+Note that if the BNO055 is not the active IMU (see sensor status query), this will be acknowledged using the INVALID_CMD error code.

 **Read BNO055 Stored Calibration Query**
 This command is used to read a set of calibration constants for the BNO055 from the control board.
 This will read the "stored calibration constants".
 The command has the following format